 This course focuses on understanding and assessing network operations, exploitation, and activities in a unique, standalone network environment.
 Unfortunately, this course cannot be offered via secure VTC.
-(Pre-requisite is MST 684.)
+[Pre-requisite is MST 684.
+See the Course Director if lacking the prerequisite.]